pine64/blisp/README.md

 blisp --chip bl60x --reset -p /dev/ttyUSB0 name_of_firmware.bin
 ```

-# How to build BLISP Linux flasher for updating Pinecil V2
+# Updating Pinecil V2: How to build BLISP Flasher for Linux
-==

 _Note: This has been tested on x86-64.
 The build process also works on aarch64 and armv7._
+### Steps

+⛔ Do not use the Pinecil DC barrel jack while updating firmware or you may destroy your PC. ⛔

-(1) **Get Source Code** is here for Linux BLISP flasher.
-This is the one we are using because it's open source & gamiee wrote/supports it.
-This only works for  V2 pinecil and not the older V1 pinecil which has a different MCU.
+1. **Get Source Code** is here for Linux BLISP flasher.
+This open souce code only works for V2 pinecil and not the older V1 pinecil which has different hardware.
 **https://github.com/pine64/blisp**
-Click green Code button, then Download  Zip.
+Click green Code button, then Download the Zip and extract it.

-(2) **Linux set-up steps:**
+2. **Linux set-up**
 ```
 git clone --recursive https://github.com/pine64/blisp.git cd blisp